tstromberg/ttp-bench/README.md

 * exec-python-reverse-shell: Launches a temporary reverse shell using bash
 * exec-traitor-vuln-probe: Simulates probing system for privilege escalation vulns
 * persist-iptables-root: Simulates attacker making iptables changes to allow incoming traffic
+* persist-user-crontab-reboot: Simulates a command inserting itself into the user crontab for persistence
 * privesc-traitor-dirty-pipe: Simulate CVE-2022-0847 (Dirty pipe) to escalate user privileges to root
 * privesc-traitor-docker-socket: Simulates using Docker sockets to escalate user privileges to root